Tacrolimus

 If skin exposure occurs, be sure to wash the area with soap and water.
 This medication is recommended to be handled while wearing gloves.
 If applying a topical ointment or cream, ensure your pet does not wipe the treated area on furniture or clothing.
 Children and pregnant women should avoid direct skin contact.

-Possible Side Effects of Tacrolimus
+Possible Side Effects

 Tacrolimus is generally well-tolerated as an eye drop.
 Common side effects include mild stinging/burning (this reaction usually decreases over time).
 Your veterinarian may recommend the use of artificial tears before and/or after the administration of this medication to help with this side effect.
+While less common, fur loss around the eye and discoloration of the fur around the eye may occur.
+If you notice a change in your pet’s fur, contact your veterinarian.
+Routine cleansing of the area around the eye may prevent these side-effects.

-Known Drug Interactions With Tacrolimus
+Known Drug Interactions

 Proper Storage and Disposal of Tacrolimus